 Northwoods Park Middle School students were instrumental in responding to the call to plant a tree for each of the men who died in the Beirut bombing October 23, 1983.
 The City’s Beautification and Appearance Advisory Commission had initiated the tree planting effort the same day of the blast.
 The next day, students in Martha Warren’s classes vowed to help raise funds for the effort.
 The action won national attention for the effort, particularly when a student auctioned off her Cabbage Patch doll to raise funds.

 In recent years, students from Northwoods Park Middle School have renewed their association with the Beirut Memorial Grove project by making ribbons to display on each tree.
 The ribbon making project allows students to hear more about the legacy of those before them and the history of how our community responded to the Beirut bombing in 1983.

-Lejeune Memorial Gardens is located at Lejeune Blvd & Montford Landing Road, Jacksonville, NC.
+Lejeune Memorial Gardens is located at 109 Montford Landing Road, Jacksonville, NC.
 Free parking is available on Montford Point Road at the entrance to Lejeune Memorial Gardens.
-Informational Placards are located at the site.
+Informational placards are located at the site.